Sydney Schneider

-Sydney Michelle Schneider (born 31 August 1999) is a professional footballer who plays as a goalkeeper for Czech Women's First League club Sparta Prague.
-Born in the United States, she represents the Jamaica women's national team.
+Sydney Michelle Schneider (born 31 August 1999) is a professional footballer who plays as a goalkeeper for USL Super League club Tampa Bay Sun.
+Born in the United States, she represents Jamaica internationally.

 Early life

 Schneider was born and raised in the Dayton section of South Brunswick, New Jersey, to Andrea (formerly Schneider, née Wisdom) and David Kapinos (stepfather).
 She attended South Brunswick High School.

-UNC Wilmington
+College career

 In February 2017, Schneider signed a letter of intent to join the UNC Wilmington Seahawks.
 In her freshman year she started all 19 games, becoming only the second goalkeeper in school history to play every minute in a season.
-Schneider was also named the Colonial Athletic Association (CAA) Goalkeeper-of-the-Year in 2019.
+Schneider was also named the Colonial Athletic Association (CAA) Goalkeeper of the Year in 2019.

-Professional career
+Club career

 She was drafted 29th overall by Washington Spirit in the 2021 NWSL Draft.
 In January 2023, Schneider signed with Sparta Prague of the Czech Women's First League.
+In May 2023, Schneider signed a one-year extension ahead of the 2023–24 season.

+On 29 January 2024, Schneider signed a one-year contract with a one-year option with National Women's Soccer League club Chicago Red Stars for an undisclosed transfer fee.

+On 25 February 2025, Schneider signed with USL Super League club Tampa Bay Sun.